This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 I’ve been an American expat in Scotland for years, so I’ve seen the American-style whirlwind trip plenty of times!

-Look up to spot unicorns in random places!
+While you’re here, look up to spot unicorns in random places.
 Look down to watch your step as you ramble back down from Arthur’s Seat or through the narrow closes and wynds off the Royal Mile.

 Looking for the perfect place to stay while in Edinburgh?
 Check out what’s available on booking.com:

-When you’re ready, hop on a train or a bus and take these easy day trips from Edinburgh to explore a little more of this beautiful country.
+When you’re ready to leave the capital, hop on a train or a bus and take these easy day trips from Edinburgh to explore a little more of this beautiful country.
 If, for whatever reason, you don’t want to take public transportation for your day trips, there are countless fabulous small tour companies you could explore.

 South Queensferry is not technically part of Edinburgh, but it does feel like it!